placer14/moxie/README.md

 well as on STDOUT in the tty the process was started on.

 From within *dev*:
-`go run echohttpd/echohttpd.go`
+`go run tools/echohttpd.go`

-Multiple copies of this may be used by providing each copy with a unique port to run on via the `-p` flag.
+Multiple copies of this may be used by providing each copy with a unique port to run on via the `--port` flag.

 From within *dev*:
-`go run echohttpd/echohttpd.go -p 9999`
+`go run tools/echohttpd.go --port 9999`

+Alternatively, you can setup both containers ready to to talk to each other.

+`docker-compose -f environments/docker-compose-echo.yml up`

 ### Makefile